Suzan Pitt: Teaching

+In her lifetime, Pitt taught at several universities.
+Early after graduating from Cranbrook Academy, Pitt worked at Bloomfield Hills Art Association, St. Paul Art Center, Walker Art Center and eventually the Minneapolis College of Art and Design.
 Pitt was an associate professor at the Carpenter Center for the Visual Arts at Harvard from 1988 through the early 1990s.
 Starting in 1998, she taught in the Experimental Animation program at the California Institute of the Arts for nearly twenty years, living in Los Angeles and Taos, New Mexico.